tsurucapital/docker-machine-driver-terraform/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `docker-machine-driver-terraform` for local development.

-1. Set up your build environment:
-  * If you have Vagrant and VMWare / VirtualBox, you can run `vagrant up` to create a VM to work in.
-    * The resulting VM will have your repository folder mapped into the VM as a shared folder (so you can use your regular editor on your machine, but run build commands in the VM).
-    * Run `vagrant ssh` to connect to the VM.
-  * Otherwise:
-    1. Install Go version 1.6.x
+1. Install Go version 1.13.x
 2. Make sure your GOPATH environment variable has been set.
 3. Run `go get -u github.com/krzysztof-miemiec/docker-machine-driver-terraform`.
 4. Go to $GOPATH/src/github.com/krzysztof-miemiec/docker-machine-driver-terraform.
-2. Run `make dev` to build the provider
+5. Run `make dev` to build the provider
-3. Run `source ./use-dev-driver.sh` to make it available to execute.
+6. Run `source ./use-dev-driver.sh` to make it available to execute.

 ### Make targets